PlasmaFAIR/plasmafair.github.io/_posts/2025-03-04-tree-sitter-fortran.md

 some context.
 This made it very easy to quickly find missing features and edge cases in the existing grammar.

-While some Fortran features were very easy to the grammar, there are a few things that are very tricky to parse.
+While some Fortran features were very easy to add to the grammar, there are a few things that are very tricky to parse.
 For example, the language doesn't have reserved keywords, and so it's necessary to manually allow clashes between the `identifier` AST node and many